Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/CAPK.md

 titles: emvDetails, merchantDetails
 -->

-The below table identifies the required parameters in the `merchantDetails` object.
+The below table identifies the required parameters in the `emvDetails` object.

 | Variable | Data Type| Maximum Length | Description |
 |---------|----------|----------------|---------|